icons8/lunacy-docs/docs/variables.md

 Color variables can also be organized into groups, similar to <a href="https://lunacy.docs.icons8.com/components/" target="_blank">components</a> and <a href="https://lunacy.docs.icons8.com/layerstyles/" target="_blank">styles</a>, making it simple to switch or edit colors across your design project.

-By default, the **Variables** tab is populated with the variables from the document <a href="https://lunacy.docs.icons8.com/layerstyles/#color-palettes-and-auto-shape-colors" target="_blank">palette</a>.
+By default, the **Variables** tab is populated with the variables from the document [palette](#color-palettes-and-auto-shape-colors).
 However, you're free to delete them, and create your own color variables.

 ## Creating a color variable